Mayer-Vietoris squares in algebraic geometry: Introduction

-To manage such squares, we have the following natural variant of what Moret-Bailly considered. \begin{definition} A \emph{tor-independent Mayer--Vietoris square} is a weak Mayer--Vietoris square as in \eqref{E:MV-square} such that every morphism of algebraic stacks $W \to X$ with image disjoint from $U$ is tor-independent of $f$ (Definition \ref{D:f-flat}). \end{definition} If $f$ is affine and $U$ is the complement of a finitely presented closed immersion $i\colon Z \inj X$, then a tor-independent Mayer--Vietoris square is the same as a triple $(X,Z,X')$ satisfying the (TI) condition in the terminology of~\cite[0.2, 0.6]{MR1432058} (Lemma \ref{L:MV-open-qc}\itemref{LI:MV-open-qc:ti}).
+To manage such squares, we have the following natural variant of what Moret-Bailly considered. \begin{definition} A \emph{tor-independent Mayer--Vietoris square} is a weak Mayer--Vietoris square as in \eqref{E:MV-square} such that every morphism of algebraic stacks $W \to X$ with image disjoint from $U$ is tor-independent of $f$ (Definition \ref{D:f-flat}). \end{definition} In other words, the \emph{derived} base change $X'\overset{\RDERF}{\times_X} W\to W$ is an isomorphism for every $W\to X$ with image disjoint from $U$.

+If $f$ is affine and $U$ is the complement of a finitely presented closed immersion $i\colon Z \inj X$, then a tor-independent Mayer--Vietoris square is the same as a triple $(X,Z,X')$ satisfying the (TI) condition in the terminology of~\cite[0.2, 0.6]{MR1432058} (Lemma \ref{L:MV-open-qc}\itemref{LI:MV-open-qc:ti}).
 If $X'$ and $X$ are locally noetherian, then tor-independent Mayer--Vietoris squares are very similar to flat Mayer--Vietoris squares (Lemma \ref{L:MV-different-notions}).
 We now state our gluing result for tor-independent Mayer--Vietoris squares, which we can prove for $f$-flat objects (see Definition \ref{D:f-flat}). \begin{maintheorem} Fix a tor-independent Mayer--Vietoris square as in \eqref{E:MV-square}.
 If $j$ is quasi-compact, then \begin{enumerate} \item $\Phi_{\QCOH_{f-\mathrm{fl}}}$ is an equivalence and \item $\Phi_{\AlgSp_{f-\mathrm{fl}}}$ is fully faithful. \end{enumerate} \end{maintheorem} For tor-independent Mayer--Vietoris squares, we prove the following non-noetherian variant of Theorem \ref{MT:pushout_fmv}. \begin{maintheorem} Fix a tor-independent Mayer--Vietoris square as in \eqref{E:MV-square}.
 If $j$ is quasi-compact, then it is a pushout in the $2$-category of Deligne--Mumford stacks. \end{maintheorem} Since we make no separation assumptions on our algebraic stacks, Theorem \ref{MT:timv_dm_push} generalizes recent work of Bhatt \cite{2014arXiv1404.7483B}.
 Note, however, that while Bhatt uses (derived) Tannaka duality to prove a version of Theorem \ref{MT:timv_dm_push} for quasi-compact and quasi-separated algebraic spaces, we work in the opposite direction (i.e., we use pushouts to prove Tannaka duality in~\cite{hallj_dary_coherent_tannakian_duality}).